CU-DBMI/set-website/_posts/2024-01-22-Python-Memory-Management-and-Troubleshooting.md

 _Python code may stipulate the use of additional memory allocators, such as `mimalloc` and `jemalloc` outside of the default Python memory manager's operation._
 {:.center}

-Python provides the capability of customizing memory allocation through the use of packages.
+Python provides the capability of customizing memory allocation through the use of custom code or non-default packages.
 See below for some notable examples of additional memory allocation possibilities.

 - __NumPy Memory Allocation__